National Council for Voluntary Organisations: History

 NCVO started in 1919 as the National Council of Social Service (NCSS).
 NCSS was established in order to bring various voluntary bodies together and into closer relationships with government departments.
 Its foundation was made possible through a legacy from Edward Vivian Birchall, who had played a large part in the emergent voluntary sector before he was killed, aged 32, in France during the First World War.

-On 1 April 1980, just over 60 years since its foundation, the National Council of Social Service became the National Council for Voluntary Organisations.
+On 1 April 1980, just over 60 years since its foundation, the NCSS became the National Council for Voluntary Organisations.

 On 1 January 2013, NCVO merged with Volunteering England (which itself had recently merged with Student Volunteering England).

 The organisation's first headquarters (from 1928 to 1992) were at 26 Bedford Square, London WC1.